brandonrumer/aci/Create/Filters/README.md

-# add_DefaultFilters.py
+# add_Filters.py
 Logs into ACI APIC via cobraSDK and creates the several filters in the common tenant.

 ## Summary
 The filters that are created are referenced in a filters.yml file.
-For the purpose of this script, the filters are the commonly used 'literal values and port numbers' that are commonly used inside IOS/XE ACLs.
+For the purpose of this script, the filters in the given yaml file are the commonly used 'literal values and port numbers' that are commonly used inside IOS/XE ACLs.
+However, any filter list could be used.

 getpass can be implemented in cases where this is the sole script that is ran in the environment.